Download/ulocation/README.md

 If you need to parse the querystring in the `search` field, use [uqs](https://npmjs.com/package/uqs).

-**ulocation** supports the `origin` field on locations, shimming it in browsers that still lack support.
+ulocation supports the `origin` field on locations, shimming it in browsers that still lack support.

+This library depends on [uevents](https://npmjs.com/package/uevents).

 ## Install
 ```sh